codingconcepts/setcfg/README.md

 # ![datagen logo](assets/cover2.png)

-`sety` (pronounced SET-WHY) allows you to set blobs of arbitrary YAML with other blobs of arbitrary YAML.
+`setcfg` (pronounced SET-CONFIG) allows you to set blobs of arbitrary YAML with other blobs of arbitrary YAML.
 It will walk a YAML file from top to bottom, replacing any blobs of YAML that appear in the file (at any level).

 ## Installation

-Sety can currently be installed via the Go toolchain, although a release will be cut and made available soon:
+`setcfg` can currently be installed via the Go toolchain, although a release will be cut and made available soon:

 ```
-$ go get -u github.com/codingconcepts/sety
+$ go get -u github.com/codingconcepts/setcfg
 ```

 ## Usage

 **Help text**:
 ```
-sety -h
+setcfg -h
   -i string
         Absolute or relative path to input YAML file.
   -p string